robocorp/example-salesforce-sap/README.md

 # A robot that compares account data between Salesforce and SAP

 This robot demonstrates how to get accounts details from [Salesforce](https://www.salesforce.com/) and [SAP](https://www.sap.com/).

-Robot also can start process to fix accounts in Salesforce if the Salesforce account data does not match account data in SAP.
+Robot can be used to start process to fix accounts in Salesforce if the Salesforce account data does not match account data in SAP.

 ## Task descriptions